yurukute/dotfiles/README.md

 *From [ArchWiki](https://wiki.archlinux.org/title/Fcitx#Emacs)*
 ## Lightdm
 ### Dual monitor
-*To prevent the mouse and the login screen display on seperated screens*
+*To prevent mouse and login screen from displaying on separate screens*

 Install `xorg-xrandr`